 This article contains affiliate links.

 Anyone else go into crisis mode around holiday gifting?
 With all of the amazing conscious, earth-friendly trends that have emerged, we’ve been inspired to think of ways to give gifts for minimalists without creating more clutter, more trash, or more toxins in your loved ones’ surroundings!
-This gift guide is sure to help spark some ideas we approach the holidays.
+This gift guide is sure to help spark some ideas as we approach the holidays.

 Get them tickets to an awesome band, sporting event, art show, museum, festival, or something you know they will enjoy!
 You might even treat yourself to going with them!
 Eventbrite is a great place to start searching for fun activities locally!